sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 Digicert certificate
 ********************

 This section describes how to obtain and install a Digicert Grid certificate.
-This is a prerequisite to get started on the Grid:
+This is a prerequisite to get started on the Grid.

 .. contents::
     :depth: 4

+Additional information can be found at this SURFnet wiki page: https://wiki.surfnet.nl/display/SCERTS/Request+Grid+Certificates

 ===============================
 Obtain a *Digicert* certificate
 ===============================